Cecilapp/Cecil/README.md

 #### _content_

-Content folder: Where you can put your content (pages and posts in [Markdown](http://daringfireball.net/projects/markdown/) format).
+Content folder: Where you can put your content (pages in [Markdown](http://daringfireball.net/projects/markdown/) format).

 ### Generate